RosettaHS/OrionAPI/docs/Type Reference/OCol.md

 Attempts to set and initialise this Colour from the given formatted String.

 The String MUST be in a very specific format.
-Example: "(255,255,255)" The formatted part can be at any position of the String, but it MUST contain three values corrisponding to each of the RGB values.
+Example: "(255,255,255)" The formatted part can be at any position of the String, but it MUST contain three values corresponding to each of the RGB values.

 Parameters: